spirit1453/template/README.md

 # description
-basic bare configration for a node projecrt
+basic bare configration for a node project